el710/CommU/DJpro/Scrum/Start sprint.md

 ### sprint backlog
-1 refactoring: make parent tree and UtemBase
+point 1: refactoring: make parent tree and UtemBase
 + new user get utembase & storage
 + show user: refresh all utems in user's storage
 + load all founded utems to UtemBase